Do I have Alcohol Poisoning or a Bad Hang Over

-Once detox is completed, the active treatment phase of recovery begins.
-During this phase, there will be a multi-pronged treatment approach that offers a comprehensive menu of therapeutic activities to help make constructive behavioral changes.
-These therapies can be accessed in either an outpatient or inpatient program.
+Once detox is done, the active treatment phase of recovery begins.
+During this phase, there will be a multi-pronged treatment approach that offers a list of therapies.
+These activities help you make constructive changes in your habits and thoughts.
+Therapy can be accessed in either an outpatient or inpatient program.

 Following treatment, ongoing weekly therapy sessions and involvement in a local recovery support group can help sustain recovery long-term.
 Sober living is another good aftercare option.

 Capo By the Sea Provides Effective Treatment for Alcohol Use Disorder

-Capo By the Sea is an elite addiction treatment program serving Southern California, nestled in a quiet coastal community.
-Capo By the Sea offers the highest grade of treatment interventions for individuals struggling with alcohol abuse or alcoholism.
-The tranquil seaside setting provides the perfect setting for healing and therapy, and the luxury amenities cater to every creature comfort.
+Capo by the Sea is an elite treatment program serving Southern California, nestled in a quiet coastal town.
+Capo by the Sea offers the highest grade of treatment interventions for people who struggle with alcohol abuse or alcoholism.
+The tranquil seaside setting provides the perfect setting for healing and therapy.
+The luxury appointments address every creature comfort.

 Call our friendly admissions team to ask any questions about alcohol use disorder.
 For more details about the rehab program, please contact Capo by the Sea today at (888) 529-2114.